PradeshDhayalan/PCF-Date-Range-Control/README.md

 # PCF Date Range Control
- A Date Range control as PCF Control for Model Driven Apps, in use case scenerios like adding Start/End Dates or From/To Dates (DateOnly fields) we need to couple of Date Field to do it, this control replace with OOB fields and helps to select Dates in range.
+ A Date Range control as PCF Control for Model Driven Apps.
+In use case scenerios like adding Start & End Date / From & To Date needs to two OOB Date fields in UI to feed data, this control replaces and helps to select Dates in range.
+Contorl in the backend pushes data to both the fiels.
 Neatly packed using Office UI Fabric control, render nicely in UCI interface.

 ## Add DateRange Control to your fields